 Testing Services - provides testing accommodations to students registered with the Office of Disability Resources (see above).

 Course Equivalents at Rowan for NJ Community College Courses -Students considering classes at an institution other than Rowan should verify that courses they plan to take are equivalent to Rowan's courses.
 By comparing equivalencies, official transcripts can be easily evaluated to grant transfer credit, which apply toward degree requirements at Rowan University.
 It is the student's responsibility to have the final grade transcripts sent to the Rowan Registrar.

-Our programs of study in Biomedical, Chemical, Civil & Environmental, Electrical & Computer, and Mechanical Engineering follow a structured program of study.
+Our programs of study in Biomedical, Chemical, Civil & Environmental, Electrical & Computer, Engineering Entrepreneurship, and Mechanical Engineering follow a structured program of study.
 The curriculum is rounded out by self-selected general education courses that meet the University’s requirements.
 Students are strongly urged to follow the prescribed sequence of courses within their major.
 Any deviations from your course of study must have the approval of your department chair, and should be made in consultation with your faculty advisor.
 Students should be aware of the following:

 • Students may take up to 18 credits without prior approval.
 Credits above 18 must be approved by the department chair or faculty advisor, and the adjustment made by the dean’s office.
 Tuition ramifications: credits taken above 17 will be charged at the per credit tuition rate.
 The full time flat rate tuition covers 12-17 credits.